Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 - Aphids: Look for tiny green, black or white bugs on the leaves.
 A mild soap solution can help.

-- Spider mites: These cause yellowing leaves and fine webbing on the plant.
-Wipe the leaves down with a damp cloth to remove them.
+- Spider mites: These cause yellowing leaves and webbing on the plant.
+You can remove them by wiping the leaves with a damp cloth.

-- Mealybugs: These cottony white bugs can be found hiding in the crevices of the leaves.
-Dab them with rubbing alcohol or neem oil.
+- Mealybugs: These white bugs will be found hiding in the cracks of leaves.
+You can get rid of them by dabbing them with neem oil or running alcohol.

 Problems and Fixes: